ndtacata/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This codebook summarizes the data in tidy_data.txt
+This codebook describes the raw data used, the procedure on cleaning data and provides a brief description on the data in tidy_data.txt

 IMPORTANT FILES TO NOTE

 The ff. files are important for this project:
 1) X_train.txt and X_test.txt
     - contains resulting data set for each training and test procedure
 2) y_test.txt and y_train.txt
   - contains activity ID for each record in item #1
 3) subject_train.txt and subject_test.txt